Resources to help you and your community adapt to our changing climate

 You can also view our entire Hudson Valley Climate Resilience playlist in YouTube.

-There are over 15 state and public grant and loan programs totaling over $150 million to help support projects related to climate resilience in your community.
-You can download our 2019 Financing Waterfront Resilience fact sheet (PDF) and visit our page on green infrastructure funding programs to read helpful summaries and comparisons of these programs.
-Many of these programs are lumped into the NYS Consolidated Funding Application which is typically due in late July.
+There are over 15 state and public grant and loan programs totaling over $170 million to help support projects related to climate resilience in your community.
+You can visit our Funding climate adaptation and resilience webpage and the NYS DEC green infrastructure funding programs webpage.
+Many of these programs are lumped into the NYS Consolidated Funding Application which is due on July 30, 2021.
 If you've missed this year's deadline, now is good time to start preparing for the next round.

 Waterfront design principles

 - Meet the standards for receiving all applicable state and local permits and be justifiable as reasonable and necessary

 - Consider up-to-date maps and data (see links below for regional climate projections and mappers for flooding and tidal wetland migration, etc.) on current and future projected conditions